AlinaBaber/Document-Analysis-Identification-with-RAG-Vector-Database-and-Mistral-LLM/README.md

 ## Overview

-This pipeline is a comprehensive document analysis system, designed to automate the processing and analysis of documents from acquisition to consumption.
+This project is a comprehensive document analysis system, designed to automate the processing and analysis of documents from acquisition to consumption.
 It integrates advanced machine learning and AI models like **RAG (Retrieval Augmented Generation) Vector Databases** and **Mistral LLM** to efficiently extract, match, enrich, and process document information.
 The pipeline covers:

 - **Document Acquisition**
 - **Document OCR (Optical Character Recognition)**